Gaoyifei1011/GetStoreApp/Description/README_EN-US.md

 ### The basic functionality of the app

-> * Bypass Microsoft Store downloads and deploy Microsoft Store apps offline
+> * Bypass the Microsoft Store to download and deploy Microsoft Store apps offline
-> * Access the historical links that have been successfully obtained and the download tasks that were added
+> * Search the store app
+> * Check the version status of store apps and update older apps
+> * Device application Management
-> * Access the web version (when there is a problem with the interface) and download it using the app's built-in download tool
+> * Visit the web version (in case of interface problems) and download using the app's built-in download tool
-> * Install, uninstall, and upgrade the WinGet package
+> * WinGet package installation, uninstall and upgrade

 Note: The app can't bypass the Microsoft Store's billing channels, and if the app you're getting is a paid app, download it after purchasing it from the Microsoft Store.